docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/preprocessor-directives.rst

 unique name generated from a number.
 #strict on

 Turns on strict error checking.
-See the Dollar ($) object’s strict property.
+See the Dollar ($) object's strict property.

 #target name